How to Streamline Complex EPR Compliance: 5 Essential Tips for Brands

 2. Understand Your Reporting Options

 Most brands don't realize they have choices in how they report and pay EPR fees.
 Low-volume producers often have multiple reporting pathways with dramatically different fee structures.
 For example, some brands have saved thousands by choosing comprehensive reporting over flat-fee options, while others benefit from the reverse.
+On the other hand, the options available in Oregon will differ from those in Colorado or California.
 Understanding these nuances can mean the difference between paying $360 and $4,400 for the same compliance obligation—and the risk of overpaying only grows as you expand to more states.

 3. Plan for Multi-State Scalability

 Don't treat each state as a separate project.
 Design your data architecture and processes to work across all current and future EPR states.
-While Oregon, Colorado, and California have different reporting structures, the core packaging data requirement remains largely consistent.
+While Oregon, Colorado, and California have different reporting structures, the core packaging data requirements (packaging material type, format, weight, recyclability, and sales volumes) remains largely consistent.
 Building scalable systems upfront transforms future compliance from months-long projects into simple data exports.

 4. Identify Exemptions and Optimize Categories